 Jodie Guirey creates to find a beautiful balance between high and low jewelry using deadstock materials and conflict-free stones.
 Her designs are inspired by a variety of forms and textures that are connected to her Filipino heritage, her upbringing in LA, and all the people she has met along the way.
 Jodie aims to add to the conversation of sustainability and ethical values within the jewelry industry.
 All original pieces are handmade to order by herself and by a small team of passionate jewelers in the Historic Jewelry District in LA.

 Various techniques are used to create our jewelry including handcrafting, hand sculpting for lost wax casting, and CAD printing.

-Our mission is to create aura around every piece of jewelry.
-We design jewelry that is made to last generations.
-The majority of the jewelry is carefully gold-filled and plated for accessibility.
-We ask that you respect each piece; take care of it accordingly, and your jewelry will last as long as you’d like.
+The majority of the jewelry is carefully gold filled or plated for accessibility.
+We ask that you respect each piece; take care of it accordingly, and your jewelry will last through generations.
 Most of our jewelry can be custom made to any karat and metal as they are all made to order.
-Please email us for any requests.
+Please email us for any special requests.

 ABOUT JODIE GUIREY